omoode/omoode.github.io/README.md

 <p align="center">
   <img src="Passport 1.jpg" width="150" style="border-radius:80%;"/>
 </p>
-# Data Analyst
-Welcome!
-I'm a data analyst passionate about turning numbers into insights.

 ## About Me
-I specialize in data cleaning, visualization, and reporting using Excel, SQL, and Tableau.
-I love finding patterns that help businesses make better decisions.
+I am a mission-driven Data Analyst with a five-year background in IT Support and Systems Administration, blending a rigorous approach to data integrity with the ability to turn complex ideas into interactive experiences.
+I leverage a technical foundation in network infrastructure and systems maintenance  to solve problems from both the backend logic and the user interface.
+Skilled in Excel, SQL, Python, Tableau, Power BI, and React, I combine analytical thinking with creative design to build intuitive, data-powered tools and dashboards.
+Driven by curiosity and a commitment to continuous learning, I am now focused on leveraging my problem-solving skills to deliver impactful, data-driven solutions in humanitarian and mission-driven contexts.

 ## ### 📊 Capstone Project: Malaria effect on primary school children in Ibadan.
 ![ Capstone Research](Chat Image 1.png)